 On top of all that, Reynolds’ language is often beautiful in this book, using well chosen, original metaphors.

-Fans of Banks, Herbert and Stephenson should not hesitate, and start Revelation Space, the first book.
+Fans of Banks and ‘hard’ space opera should not hesitate, and start Revelation Space, the first book.
 As a series, this is among the best SF I have read.
 As a book, this probably is the best of the trilogy.
-I can’t wait to start reading Reynolds’ other books set in the same universe.
 It’s a crying shame most of Reynolds’ later books don’t hold up like these.

 originally written on the 15th of November, 2014